asc-community/AngouriMath/README.md

 However, you should make sure that you have a Java runtime installed for ANTLR to run.

-It is ready to use, just add the reference to
+It is ready to use, just add a reference to
 - the `Numbers` project at `PeterONumbers/Numbers/Numbers.csproj` and
 - the `AngouriMath` project at `AngouriMath/AngouriMath.csproj`